 - if you have allergies to medicines, foods, or other substances

-- if you have a history of low blood pressure, dizziness when you stand up, heart problems (eg, heart block, slow or irregular heartbeat), or fainting
+- if you have a history of low blood pressure, dizziness when you stand up, heart problems (eg, heart block, slow or irregular heartbeat), blood vessel problems (eg, in the brain or heart), or fainting

 - if you have liver or kidney problems

 - if you are dehydrated or will be exposed to high temperatures

 - if you are taking medicine for high blood pressure

 Some MEDICINES MAY INTERACT with Intuniv extended-release tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Medicine for high blood pressure because the risk of low blood pressure or fainting may be increased